Richmond, Virginia, United States, 1930

 Richmond, Virginia, United States; Springfield, Massachusetts; Washington, D.C.; New York City

 "Deep down he's really shallow" might have been invented for Tom Wolfe's detractors to throw at him.

-His work is crammed with references to surface appearances, clothing styles, cultural bric-a-brat and even commercial brand names.
-The minutiae of modern life not only fill the descriptive paragraphs but dominate the inner lives of his characters.
-Deep down, people are really petty, grasping, self-serving narcissists in love with their own images reflected in the culture.
+His work was crammed with references to surface appearances, clothing styles, cultural bric-a-brac and even commercial brand names.
+The minutiae of modern life not only filled his descriptive paragraphs but dominated the inner lives of his characters.
+Deep down, people were really petty, grasping, self-serving narcissists in love with their own images reflected in the culture.

-But, the thing is, Tom Wolfe does have an uncanny ability to show people's lives this way.
+But, the thing is, Tom Wolfe did have an uncanny ability to show people's lives this way.
 Perhaps "show" is the wrong word.
-For he takes the reader on the ride with the character.
-Whether it's the milieu of "the good old boys" (a phrase Wolfe popularized) of the southern United States in "The Last American Hero is Junior Johnson.
-Yes!", an article in his first non-fiction collection, or it's the urbane worlds of Wall Street, Park Avenue and Harlem in The Bonfire of the Vanities, his first novel two decades later.
+He took the reader on the ride with the characters, whether it was with the good old boys (a phrase Wolfe popularized) of the southern United States in "The Last American Hero is Junior Johnson.
+Yes!", an article in his first non-fiction collection, or it was in the urbane worlds of Wall Street, Park Avenue and Harlem in The Bonfire of the Vanities, his first novel two decades later.

 So was born the New Journalism.
 The story was collected with similarly creative pieces on pop culture in The Kandy-Kolored Tangerine-Flake Streamline Baby (1965), which became a sensation.